jesusmaldonado/sudoku-uber/README.md

 **Cell**

 Responsibilities: Validates individual input, handles UI changes for a cell. **Note: I opted for more memory usage in order to keep an O(n) by having cells hold onto their row, column, and block attributes.
-I was afraid it would be too slow.
-I'm only ever going through 81 elements at a time. **
+I was afraid iterating multiple times or through an array of arrays would be too slow.
+I'm only ever going through 81 elements at a time.
+I was already doing a lot of manipulations in jQuery so I wanted to minimize runtime.**

 APIs/Resources
 ==